 African Americans in Oregon: A Labor Market Perspective

-February 17, 2021 According to 1940 Census records, Black or African Americans comprised roughly 10% of the U.S. population in the years prior to World War II.
-During that same period in Oregon the state’s 3,600 Black residents made up just 0.3% of the state’s population.
-The Census’ most recent estimates show that as of 2019, 14% of people in the U.S. identify as Black alone or Black in combination with one or more races, yet just 3% of Oregon’s residents identify as Black.
+February 25, 2025According to 1940 United States Census Bureau records, Black or African Americans made up roughly 10% of the U.S. population in the years prior to World War II.
+During that same period in Oregon, the state’s 3,600 Black residents made up just 0.3% of the state’s population.
+The Census’ most recent estimates show that as of 2023, 14% of people in the U.S. identify as Black alone or Black in combination with one or more other races, yet just 3% of Oregon’s residents identify as Black.
 Why do so few Black people live in Oregon?
 According to the Oregon Encyclopedia, “Oregon's racial makeup has been shaped by three black exclusion laws that were in place during much of the region's early history.
 These laws, all later rescinded, largely succeeded in their aim of discouraging free blacks from settling in Oregon early on, ensuring that Oregon would develop as primarily white.”
-The small share of Black residents in Oregon in combination with the state’s relatively small population make comparing labor market outcomes for our Black residents with the state’s overall population challenging.
-This article analyzes available data to capture the economic landscape of the Black population in Oregon, how it has changed over the past decade, and how it compares with the state as a whole.Oregon’s Black Population is Diverse, Young, and Growing
+The small share of Black residents in Oregon in combination with the state’s relatively small population make comparing labor market outcomes for Black residents with the state’s overall population challenging.
+This article analyzes available data to capture the economic landscape of the Black population in Oregon, how it has changed over the past decade, and how it compares with the state as a whole.

-Educational Attainment On the Rise
+Educational Attainment on the Rise

 Employment